space-sh/space/README.md

 ## Contributing

-Code contributions are welcome via [GitLab merge requests](https://gitlab.com/space-sh/space/merge_requests).
+Code contributions are welcome via [GitHub pull requests](https://github.com/space-sh/space/pulls).
 More information and details on how to do it can be found in the [CONTRIBUTING](CONTRIBUTING.md) document.

 ## Issues

-Bug reports and suggestions can be filed at the project [GitLab Issues](https://gitlab.com/space-sh/space/issues) page.
+Bug reports and suggestions can be filed at the project [GitHub Issues](https://github.com/space-sh/space/issues) page.

 ## Authors